-The Pentium 4 processor on 90 nm process and Pentium 4 processor with 512-KB L2 cache on 0.13 micron process loadlines require a different slope.
-Therefore, a the VRD must switch feedback networks depending on which processor is installed.
-The BOOTSELECT signal is used by the VRD to detect whether the Pentium 4 processor on 90 nm process or Pentium 4 processor with 512-KB L2 cache on 0.13 micron process is inserted into the processor socket and switches the feedback network.
-Figure 45 shows a block diagram of the switching logic.
-Figure 46 shows an example switching circuit.
+The Pentium 4 processor on 90 nm process processor and Pentium 4 processor with 512-KB L2 Cache on 0.13 micron process loadlines require a different slope.
+Therefore, the VRD must switch feedback networks depending on which processor is installed.
+The BOOTSELECT signal is used by the VRD to detect whether an Intel Pentium 4 processor on 90 nm process or Pentium 4 processor with 512-KB L2 Cache on 0.13 micron process is inserted into the processor socket and switches the feedback network.
+Figure 5-13 shows a block diagram of the switching logic.
+Figure 5-14 shows an example switching circuit.

-Figure 45.
+Figure 5-13.
 VRD Feedback Switching Diagram

-Figure 46.
+Figure 5-14.
 Routing Illustration for BOOTSELECT